Stoobly/stoobly-node/README.md

 ### Setting a scenario

-Configures requests to origin https://docs.stoobly.com to specify a scenario. `sessionId` defaults to current time.
+Configures requests with origin https://docs.stoobly.com to specify a scenario. `sessionId` defaults to current time.

 ```js
 const stoobly = new Stoobly();